alienfluid/sangati/README.md

 ## Single vs. Multi-query tests

+Sangati has two modes of operation and they are controlled by the structure of the individual tests in the configuration file.

 ### Single query tests

 Single query tests compare the output of a query to the static value(s) specified in the configuration file.
 The output of the query must be a single row of data, however multiple columns are supported.
 The data must be of one of the following types -